simonesilvestroni/m2m-website/_posts/2022-01-24-website-redesign.md

 ---
 ## Platform

-While the previous version had been running on WordPress since its debut, it's now switched to [JAMstack](https://jamstack.org/what-is-jamstack/).
-The code, whether dynamic or static, is handwritten.
+While the recent versions had been running on WordPress, it's now switched to [JAMstack](https://jamstack.org/what-is-jamstack/).
+All code is handwritten.

 ## Decentralized conversations